livoir/backend-takehome/readme.md

 Once the prerequisites are ready:

+1. Create private key and public key for authentication purpose by running `make create-private-key`.
+2. Create a `.env` file by referencing the values provided in the `.env.example` file.
-1. Install [Air](https://github.com/air-verse/air), a live reload tool for Go.
+3. Install [Air](https://github.com/air-verse/air), a live reload tool for Go.
-2. Navigate to the `./app` directory.
+4. Navigate to the `./app` directory.
-3. Start the server by running `air`.
+5. Start the server by running `air`.

 ## Submission Instructions